 Stainless Steel 303

 There are many varieties of stainless steel, so called because of the addition of chromium that helps to deter oxidation (rust).
-Because all stainless steels look alike, great care must be taken to test incoming raw material with modern metrology equipment like OES detectors to confirm the characteristics of the steel you’re using.
+Because all stainless steels look alike, great care must be taken to test incoming raw material with modern metrology equipment like OES detectors to confirm the characteristics of the steel you’re using for machining.

 In the case of 303, sulfur is also added.
 This sulfur helps to make 303 the most readily machined stainless steel, but it also tends to reduce its corrosion protection somewhat.